 Trading and property income allowances of £1,000 per annum are available.
-Individuals with trading or property income below £1,000 do not need to declare or pay tax on that income.
+Individuals with trading or property income of £1,000 or less do not need to declare or pay tax on that income.
 Those with income above the allowance are able to calculate their taxable profit either by deducting their expenses in the normal way or by simply deducting the relevant allowance.